Preventive Conservation Unit

 The Ten Agents of Deterioration

-In the early 1990s, heritage scientist Stefan Michalski of the Canadian Conservation Institute (CCI) developed a model of possible causes of damage to heritage and art collections: the Ten Agents of Deterioration, also known as the ten damage factors.
+In the early 1990s, heritage scientist Stefan Michalski of the Canadian Conservation Institute (CCI) developed a model of possible causes of damage to heritage and art collections: the Ten Agents of Deterioration.
 It is used by heritage scientists worldwide as a framework for risk analysis and preventive collection management.
 The ten agents of deterioration apply to all possible types of heritage and materials but with a variable impact.

 The implementation of preventive conservation requires the combination of knowledge from several fields of expertise.
 Our team is therefore composed of experts from various backgrounds and specialities.
 Within the scope of our projects, we constantly work in collaboration with our colleagues in the conservation-restoration studios and labs, but also with external professionals: curator-restorers, heritage scientists, museum curators, exhibition designers, art transport companies, lighting specialists, architects, building engineers, art historians, etc.